bob-Github-2020/AI_Model_for_GNSS_StepDetection_VelocityEstimation/README.md

 3-31-2025

 This paper’s programs and datasets, including a large training dataset (data.tgz) and the CNN model (StepCNN-GNSS.keras), exceed GitHub’s 25 MB file size limit.
-These files, essential for replicating the study, are permanently archived on the author’s research website:
+These two files, essential for replicating the study, are permanently archived on the author’s research website:

 http://easd.geosc.uh.edu/gwang/publications.php

+Instructure for understainding and retraining the CNN model:
+Put following files under your working directory:
+./Train_StepCNN-GNSS.py
+./Train/Data/good/*
+./Train/Data/bad/*
+The good and bad training data/plots are enclosed in data.tgz.
+You may open the Python file Train_StepCNN-GNSS.py to understand the CNN training method.
+I add detailed comments innside the program.
+For training the model, just run the Python program on your computer

+Instruction for

 Abstract